-1. All investigators (employees and students) involved in a research project must complete CITI Training with a score of 80% or better before submitting their application to the IRB.
+2. Complete CITI Training with a score of 80% or better before submitting the application to the IRB.
+All investigators (employees and students) involved in a research project must complete appropriate training.
 In addition, faculty and students in the Education, Criminal Justice, Pharmacy, Optometry, and Nursing departments need to complete supplementary required modules.
 Investigators receiving external funding are required to complete the training for Responsible Conduct of Research as well.
 Modules are categorized based on type of research being conducted.
 See CITI training instructions for more details.

 Time Frame for Application Review

 Estimated time span for the review and approval process is determined by type of review, as well as accuracy and completeness of applications submitted.
 A delay in review may be expected between semesters, during final examination periods and university closures.